-1. Controlling dimensions: millimeters, unless otherwise specified.

-2. BSC = Basic lead spacing between centers.

-3. Dimensions D and E do not include mold flash protrusions and should be measured from the bottom of the package.
+- 1. Controlling dimensions: inches, unless otherwise specified. - 2.
+BSC = Basic lead spacing between centers. - 3.
+Dimensions D and E1 do not include mold flash protrusions and should be measured from the bottom of the package.

-4. Formed leads coplanarity with respect to seating plane shall be within 0.004 inches.
+4. Formed leads shall be planar with respect to one another within .0004 inches at the seating plane.